 5. Find the house you’d most like to buy if you won the lottery (isn’t this what holidays are for?)

 In case you couldn’t tell already, Kirkby Lonsdale has more than its fair share of gorgeous houses.

-We walked down to the famous Devil’s Bridge on the River Lune.
-The bridge is probably one of Kirkby Lonsdale’s main landmarks and tourist attractions.
+When in Kirkby Lonsdale, I always walk down to the famous Devil’s Bridge on the River Lune.
+It’s one of my favourite childhood walks and still lovely now.
+The bridge is probably one of Kirkby Lonsdale’s main landmarks and tourist attractions, too.
 It’s very old (Wikipedia says 1370).